-Using an eCommerce platform means you can access features that are specifically designed to streamline various online sales processes.
+Using an eCommerce platform lets you access features specifically designed to streamline online sales processes.
 This frees up your time to focus on other important tasks, such as improving product quality and maintaining good customer relationships.

-There are two common types of eCommerce platform options – open-source and software as a service (SaaS).
-The former is often free and better suited for users looking for control and customizability, while the latter is an all-in-one solution best for those looking for convenience and ease of use.
+There are two common types of eCommerce platforms – open-source and software as a service.
+The former is often free and better suited for users looking for control and customizability.
+The latter is an all-in-one solution best for those looking for convenience and ease of use.

 What Is the Fastest eCommerce Platform?

-When measuring page loading speed, Shopify tends to be the fastest eCommerce platform.
-Magento and PrestaShop are also relatively fast platforms, while the speed of a WooCommerce store depends on the quality of its web hosting provider.
+When measuring page loading speed, BigCommerce tends to be the fastest eCommerce platform.
+Big Cartel and Shift4Shop are also relatively fast platforms.
+Meanwhile, the speed of a WooCommerce store depends on the quality of its web hosting provider.